 The captivating lives of the ancient Romans draw many people to Italy, where you can imagine the gladiators in the Colosseum or witness life frozen in time along the eerie streets of Pompeii.
-But Italy's fascinating history is not contained to the events that occurred aeons ago.
-The Battle for Sicily in 1943 is an extraordinary story involving a large airborne operation and daring raids.
-You can join a trip hosted by James Holland, a noted historian, to visit battlegrounds across Sicily and visit the hilltop towns of Assoro, Centuripe, and Troina.
+But Italy's fascinating history is not contained to the events that occurred aeons ago - the Battle for Sicily in 1943 is an extraordinary story involving a large airborne operation and daring raids.
+You can still see battlegrounds across Sicily today.

 Italy's famous food needs no introduction - eating out in Italy is always a highlight of an Italian escape.
 The highlights vary from region to region, from plates of seafood risotto eaten al fresco on the streets of Venice to the freshest pizza of Naples and the handheld street food of Sicily.
-Join a trip where you can get hands-on with Italian cookery on a culinary journey to Puglia or join Rick Stein as he ventures around the food market of Chioggia looking for the freshest produce for a cooking demonstration on board a luxury Venetian cruise.
+Join a trip where you can learn more about food, in the company of an expert.
+We have trips with top-chef Rick Stein and Michelin-starred chef Tom Kerridge - both cruising around Venice's lagoons.
+You'll get the opportunity to explore the food markets in Chioggia and back on board, your chef will give a cooking demonstration.

 Powerful opera is Italy's most celebrated musical export, with the likes of singing sensations Pavarotti and Bocelli among the most famous.
 La Scala in Milan and Teatro di San Carlo in Naples are considered among the best venues for opera in the world.
-For an exclusive experience, join a luxury cruise through the Venetian Lagoon and enjoy a private performance by UK classical singer Russell Watson when he sings in Venice.
-His performance is another highlight of an exceptional itinerary where you'll also have the chance to visit Doge's Palace and St. Mark's Basilica when they're otherwise closed to the public.
+Venice is also known as the 'Opera Centre of Europe', and while you're there taking in a performance, you could be cruising through the Venetian Lagoon, as well as seeing popular sights such as Doge's Palace and St. Mark's Basilica.

 Italy's landscapes are dramatic and cinematic, from the Italian Riviera and the Amalfi Coast to the glistening Italian Lakes.
 They also attract a glamorous crowd that's distinctively Italian, where you can admire blazing red Ferraris along the Italian Riviera, order an espresso from a chic Italian cafe, and enjoy a spot of people-watching.
 Or head to Lake Como, where scenes from Casino Royale were filmed, and stay by the lakeside, taking your time over long breakfasts and spending your days on a boat on the water or venturing out to explore the other lakes.